domorethings/Codewars-Challenges/README.md

 # codewars
-Solutions to "codewars.com" exercises in Ruby
+My solutions to "codewars.com" exercises in Ruby.
+Respository used to keep track of my knowledge in Ruby.